Spiritual Growth + Groups Within CDE.

 Servi Christi

-• Rooted in the call to serve, this group embodies the humility and love of Christ the Servant.
-Members are encouraged to live out their faith through acts of mercy, community service, and daily discipleship.
-Perfect for those with a heart for mission, outreach, or servant leadership within the Church and the world.
+Rooted in the call to serve, this group embodies the humility and love of Christ the Servant.
+Members are encouraged to live out their faith through acts of mercy and community service.
+Ideal for those with a heart for servant leadership within the Church and the world.
 This group embodies St. Joseph the Worker.

 “For even the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many.”